Urgent security warning that may affect all internet users

 - Practice good local security.
 Scan your PC/Mac regularly for malware.
-This malware often sits quietly in the background, waiting for you to login to a website then capturing these credentials and sending them back off to hacker home base.
+This malware often sits quietly in the background, waiting for you to log in to a website then capturing these credentials and sending them back off to the hacker home base.

 - Use encrypted, SSL connections for all of your websites.
 SSL certificates are inexpensive and make obtaining that username/password hash much, much harder to obtain.

-- When you’re in Starbucks on an unsecured, open wifi hotspot, don’t login to anything unless its via a https:// connection.
+- When you’re in Starbucks on an unsecured, open wifi hotspot, don’t log in to anything unless it is via an HTTP:// connection.
 Ideally, use a VPN to further tighten up security when on an open hotspot.

 At Namecheap, we remain committed to practicing good security while also being open about the threats that we face.
 All passwords we store are encrypted, using the highest security encryption methods.
 We run a multitude of firewalls and intrusion detection systems and constantly review our defense mechanisms.

 We’ve chosen to go public with today’s incident to try and generate greater public awareness of the security issues that stem from areas outside of our control.
-Good security is a joint effort between service provider (us) and customer (you).
-Following the recommendations I made above is a very good start to practising better security.
+Good security is a joint effort between the service provider (us) and the customer (you).
+Following the recommendations, I made above is a very good start to practicing better security.